 Our team at The Nitsche Group understands the need to protect your business and the employees who help you be successful.
 We’re here to help provide you the coverage options you require.

 Since 1949, we have provided Texas companies with workers’ compensation policies.
 With our extensive experience serving businesses like yours, you can count on The Nitsche Group to offer you the service and experience we have given our clients for decades.

 Fill out and submit the form below to have one of our representatives contact you about your coverage options.

-Our Workers' Compensation Protection for Years To Come
+Workers' Compensation Protection

 Workers’ compensation coverage is intended to protect your employees in the case of a work-related injury or illness.
 The policy can replace a portion of an employee’s income from a compensable injury, provide legal protection for damages in work-related incidents, and pay for medical care to treat workers for compensable injuries.
 Policy costs are typically determined by the risk level jobs of your employees, your company’s overall safety record, and the risks associated with employment.

 Call one of our representatives today to discuss coverage options!

 Workers’ compensation insurance, also known as workman’s comp or workers’ comp, provides your employees benefits if they experience a work-related injury or illness.
 These benefits can help:

 - Replace most of their lost wages if they take time to recover